01 Feb How to exercise right with chronic fatigue syndrome (CFS)

 GET in CFS: some caveats

-When done right however, GET is one of the few therapies proven to reduce fatigue and improve functional outcomes for patients with CFS (the other being cognitive-behavioural therapy), so it is definitely worth prescribing to patients.
+When done right however, GET is one of the few therapies which may reduce fatigue and improve functional outcomes for patients with CFS (the other being cognitive-behavioural therapy).
 As always, this should be done in conjunction with your Accredited Exercise Physiologist.